vorner/vorner.github.io/_posts/2019-07-20-cpp-in-disguise.md

 possible to invoke it from Safe Rust (barring compiler bugs), this barrier is on the syntax level.

+Edit: As kindly pointed out by `etareduce`, the things that are considered UB are not completely the same ‒ signed integer overflow is UB in C++, while `bool` with value 2 is UB in Rust (though there's significant overlap, like accessing dangling pointers).

 ## Does it mean C++ and Rust are the same?

 Well, no, of course not :-).
 The syntax is obviously a big part of the story.